Board of Directors

 The Redwood Art Association is governed by a Board of Directors responsible for management of the affairs of the organization, coordinating activities and making decisions about how the organization can best serve the membership and the community.
 It is a working board and members donate their time, skills and energy to present successful events and worthwhile activities.
 All decisions are made in accordance with our member approved bylaws.

-The Board meets at 11:00AM on the third Tuesday of each month at the RAA Gallery or via Zoom.
+The Board meets at 10:30AM on the third Wednesday of each month at the RAA Gallery or via Zoom.
 If you would like to communicate with the Board or a Board Member, you may send an email to info@redwoodart.us and your message will be forwarded.

 If you wish to be a Director, please complete this form and email to president@redwoodart.net.

-The Officers and Directors for 2023 are:
+The Officers and Directors for 2025 are:

 Sara Kimber, President

 Former large scale project manager, recognized for her leadership, community building and team development.
 Enjoying supporting our member community while pursuing new learning and growth in a life filed with art.
-BFA in Sculpture from HSU, bcurrently working on an MFA in Ceramics.
+BFA in Sculpture from HSU, currently working on an MFA in Ceramics.
 Primarily a figurative ceramic sculptor using clay and bronze enhanced with wood and found objects..

-Nancy Flemming, Vice President
+Barrie Love, Vice President

 Catherine Dean, Treasurer